 Find out what life is like for those living with EB.
 The daily routine involves constant treatment of wounds, bandaging, pain management, and family support.

 Is it contagious?
 What are the odds my child could be born with EB?
 Get straightforward answers to the most commonly asked questions.

 Read true stories about patients' courageous and heartbreaking daily struggle to treat and live through Epidermolysis Bullosa.

-While there's no cure yet, Debra is actively supporting research to find one.
-Learn about the strides debra and the EB community are making in the area of research.
+While there's no cure yet, debra of America is actively supporting research to find one.
+Learn about the strides debra of America and the EB Community are making in the area of research.